RENEWING BUDDHISM IN INDIA

 A Visual Exhibition

-Celebrating the life and work of Doctor B. R. Ambedkar & the role of Urgyen Sangharakshita in the spread of the Dhamma in India
+Celebrating the life and work of Doctor B. R. Ambedkar & the role of Urgyen Sangharakshita among the new Buddhists of India

 01. Bhimrao Ambedkar: A Brief Biography